NewcastleRSE/5gir-docs/index.md

 To run the python package Data Wherehouse Client, you need to create a conda environment.
 To create it, follow the instructions in [here](create_conda_env.md).

+## Log in to the 5GIR Database

+You need to log in to the 5GIR database with either Bash, CMD or Python code to export data from the 5GIR data warehouse.
+For instructions on how to log in, click [here](login.md).

 ## Get Data

 You can get and export the data from the data warehouse via PostgreSQL queries or python code.